-Sometimes, parents cannot ensure the child’s well-being.
+Sometimes, parents cannot ensure their child’s well-being.
 In such cases, society must intervene in the family situation.
-In child welfare, the most important thing is the child’s best interest.
+In Child Welfare, the most important thing is the child’s best interest.

 Child welfare supports families in problem situations

-You can ask child welfare for help, for example, if the parents are exhausted, or there is a difficult change in the family’s life.
+You can ask Child Welfare (lastensuojelu) for help, for example, if you are exhausted as a parent or a difficult change is about to take place in the family’s life.
 Child welfare also supports families if a child or teenager, for example, abuses alcohol or drugs or commits crimes.

 Child welfare services and activities are founded in the law